sent-hil/spree_starter-elasticbeanstalk/README.md

 # Spree Starter

-This a dockerized [Spree Commerce](https://spreecommerce.org) application template ready to for local development and deployment to cloud providers.
+This a forked version of dockerized [Spree Commerce](https://spreecommerce.org) application template ready to for local development and Elasticbeanstalk.
+See [https://github.com/spree/spree_starter](https://github.com/spree/spree_starter) for the original.

 ## Deploy in the cloud